guillp/binapy/docs/usage.md

 - the encoder does the actual hashing (that is, by definition, irreversible)
 - the checker method checks that a given data is the appropriate length for the given hash

 Finally, some formats like *gzip* do not have a checker method, because trying to decode the data is faster and easier than validating it statically.
-BinaPy will try the decode method instead and see if it raises an Exception.
+BinaPy will then try the decode method instead and see if it raises an Exception.